mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/media.md

 : Specifies the path of the `ImagePicker`'s image.
 If there is both an `Image` and a [`BackgroundColor`](#ImagePicker.BackgroundColor) specified, only the `Image` will be visible.

+{:id="ImagePicker.Left" .number} *Left*
+: Specifies the position of the Left edge of the component relative to an AbsoluteArrangement.

 {:id="ImagePicker.Selection" .text .ro .bo} *Selection* : Path to the file containing the image that was selected.